Media Contact: Jazzmone Sutton

 CMA Foundation and NAfME Announce Three

-RESTON, VA (July 15, 2022) — In collaboration with the CMA Foundation, the National Association for Music Education (NAfME) announces the 2022 recipients of the State Music Education Association Advocacy Grant Awards.
-These grants support the work of NAfME federated music education associations (MEAs) by augmenting existing advocacy initiatives and creating new advocacy opportunities.
+RESTON, VA (July 27, 2023) — In collaboration with the CMA Foundation, the National Association for Music Education (NAfME) announces the 2023 recipients of the State Music Education Association Advocacy Grant Awards.
+These grants support the work of NAfME state music education associations (MEAs) by augmenting existing advocacy initiatives and creating new advocacy opportunities.

 Learn about the three MEAs selected this year for grants to aid their advocacy efforts: